JuusoSaavalainen/Neural-network-with-numpy/README.md

 # Run the GUI to test the pretrained model
 $ poetry run invoke startgui

-# Download the data to csv by putting your paths to idx_to_csv.py file and running it with
+# Download the data to csv format
 $ poetry run invoke dowloadmnist

-# You should have (2.) csv files, fix path to those in main.py

 # Run the taining cli
 $ poetry run invoke train